-The County shall maintain access to street sweeping equipment.
-Upon its own initiative or request by the City, the Town, or the Village, the County shall employ this equipment to remove mud from any paved street or road used by Authorized Users in close proximity to the Facility entrance.
+The County shall maintain ready access to street sweeping equipment.
+Upon its own initiative or request by the City, the Town, or the Village, the County shall employ this equipment to remove mud from any paved street or road used by Authorized Users within 1/2 mile of the Facility entrance.